aiba4531/Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering/README.md

 # Mixed-Integer Linear Parlays, An Optimized Sports Betting Approach

 ## Overview of the Project
 This project uses the `NBA_api` to gather data on the outcomes of NBA games from the 2020-2024 seasons.
-The data was used to create a characteristic feature set that trained a supervised machine learning model to predict the outcome of a home team winning a given game in the 2024-2025 season.
-Using these predictions, a betting strategy was developed to maximize the expected value of profit, which was solved using a mixed-integer linear programming (MILP) formulation.
+The data is used to create a characteristic feature set that trains a supervised machine learning model to predict the outcome of a home team winning a given game in the 2024-2025 season.
+Using these predictions, a betting strategy is developed to maximize the expected value of profit, which was is solved using a mixed-integer linear programming (MILP) formulation.

 ## Installation